 What happens if you get a cavity under a bridge?

-If you have a dental bridge and develop a cavity underneath it, your only options are to get a new bridge or get a dental implant.
+Then he will provide you with a new bridge once your tooth is healthy again.
 Two new crowns can support your bridge if you opt for a dental implant to replace your missing tooth.

 How many teeth can you have on a dental bridge?

 Bridges can replace anywhere from one to four missing teeth.
 Most people only end up needing to replace a single tooth or two.
-In some cases , if there are enough healthy teeth in the mouth to connect with dental crowns, a dental bridge can replace up to four teeth.
+But in some cases, a dental bridge can replace up to four teeth.

 How long do dental bridges last?